JoaoCBFreitas/SNMPVeicular/README.md

 ### Install snmp

-- sudo apt-get install snmpd snmp libsnmp-dev snmpd-mibs-downloader
+- sudo apt-get install snmpd snmp libsnmp-dev snmp-mibs-downloader
 - or through net-snmp website

 ###### For reference snmpd version that was used to run this project was 5.8